godotengine/godot-docs/classes/class_font.rst

 Description
 -----------

-Font contains a unicode compatible character set, as well as the ability to draw it with variable width, ascent, descent and kerning.
+Font contains a Unicode-compatible character set, as well as the ability to draw it with variable width, ascent, descent and kerning.
 For creating fonts from TTF files (or other font formats), see the editor support for fonts.

 Method Descriptions
 -------------------